Heiner Road Railway Overpass: History

 Following a failed private scheme to set up a horse-drawn tramway, the Queensland Government stepped in.
 The first Railway Bill was presented in August 1863.
-There was heated debate about the cost, route and construction of the proposed line.
+There was heated debate about the cost, route, and construction of the proposed line.
 Economy was necessary as the population was small and unlikely to make a railway immediately profitable.
 Moreover, the terrain over the main range to the Downs was difficult.
 Abram Fitzgibbon, an Irish engineer with international experience in railway construction, was engaged and recommended a narrow gauge track to allow economic construction.
 This too was controversial but was accepted.
 The Queensland railway was the first in the world to be constructed as a government enterprise.
-Surveys for the first section of line between Ipswich and Bigge's Camp were completed by the end of 1863.
+Surveys for the first section of the line between Ipswich and Bigge's Camp were completed by the end of 1863.
 It was decided to run the line from Ipswich to the Darling Downs because Ipswich was already accessible by water.
 Tenders were called at the end of 1863 and that of Peto, Brassey and Betts, a well-known British firm, was accepted.
 Most of the materials, including locomotives in knock-down form, were sent from Britain to Ipswich by river steamer and the first sod was turned at North Ipswich on 25 February 1864.
 The first consignment of materials arrived by steamer on 15 August 1864.

 A line was laid down to the wharf to receive consignments of materials and move them to a workshops site on level ground above.
 Public pressure for a bridge across the river resulted in a change of plan and the terminus was moved to South Ipswich in the business centre.
 A bridge was constructed to carry both road and rail and was just completed in time for the opening of the first section of rail to Grandchester on 31 July 1865.
 Following the principles used to keep costs down, most bridges on the first line and on subsequent lines were timber.
 The Bremer River Rail Bridge was the most important of four metal bridges and it, and the Heiner Road overpass had stone abutments in a similar style.
 The abutments of the bridge were later rebuilt and the bridge itself superseded, carrying road traffic only.

 The Wharf Line continued in importance until Ipswich was linked to Brisbane by rail in 1874, following which river traffic diminished in importance.
 The line was later extended to Hancock's sawmill and was in use for many years.
 The railway workshop activities soon outgrew the area near the overbridge and a new site for the North Ipswich Railway Workshops was chosen in 1884.
 Only the 1870s stores building remains on the original site.